jkwf/DeviceInfo/README.md

 ## License

-DeviceKit is released under the MIT license.
+DeviceInfoKit is released under the MIT license.
 See LICENSE for details.